Course Syllabus

 If you are not familiar with generative AI tools, we recommend checking the follow e-learning module:

-You do not need to report the usage of generative AI, as I see it as a tool that people will integrate naturally into their workflow.
+You do not need to report the usage of generative AI, as we see it as a tool that people will integrate naturally into their workflow.
 If you are interested in the motivation of allowing the use of generative AI in this course, please check the following paper:

 Resources